aspose-html-cloud/aspose-html-cloud-docs/content/html/getting-started/authentication/_index.md

 The Credentials (**Client Id** and **Client Secret**) are used when applications request a **JWT token** to access their resources.

-Let's consider an example of how to obtain a JWT token using cURL request:
+Let's consider an example of how to obtain a JWT token using a cURL request:

 #### **Step 1.
 Get a JWT token**